andrewtryder/Supybot-Titler/README.md

 I also combined functionality of ShrinkUrl into this so that you can spit out a shortened (bitly) link with the title on a single line.

+In addition to snarfing titles, a user, snackle, suggested a way for text links (like a link to an online article) to come back with a "description" if available.
+Many online news agencies publish short summaries of the articles, different from the <title> of the article, inside a <meta name="description" content=""> field.
+There is an option to have this displayed if available.
+NOTE: Quite a number of sites don't publish this so don't always expect it if enabled (on by default).

 My intention with this plugin is for fellow developers to fork and add in patches for additional APIs.
 If you read the code in plugin.py, it is as simple as adding a function (follow the style in any of the ones at the bottom), and then supply a dict entry inside of self.domainparsers at top.
 The format is 'domain.com': '_nameofhandler'.
 Feel free